Om Beach Gokarna, best place to visit

 Night bus to Gokarna

 If you’re like me and arrive in Gokarna on a night bus (perhaps from Hampi?), you’ll arrive in the early hours of the morning.
 The bus usually drops you off on the main road near Gokarna Road railway station.
 I know the idea of being dropped off on a main road at 4 am feels a bit dodgy or scary, but don’t worry.
-Tuk-tuk and taxi drivers know what time the night buses arrive and will be waiting.
+Tuk-tuk and taxi drivers know when the night buses arrive and will be waiting.

-The rate for a tuk-tuk to Gokarna town is higher than in the day.
+The rate for a tuk-tuk to Gokarna town is higher than during the day.
 We paid INR 200 (€2) per person for four of us to be dropped off near Revibe Hostel at the far end of Gokarna Beach.
 The journey was around 12km and 25 minutes.

 If you feel uncomfortable about haggling, you can always pre-book a pick-up with your hostel or hotel in advance.